 If you haven’t done so already, identify the various stages of your customer’s journey maps.
 As already mentioned, they include:

-With this high-level view of your customer’s thoughts and emotions when they interact with your brand, you can smoothen their journey from prospects to advocates.
+With this high-level understanding of what your customers expect when they interact with your brand, you can smoothen their journey from prospects to advocates.

 5. Define Customer Milestones

 Customer milestones help determine whether your customers are progressing along their buyer journeys.
-Therefore, no customer journey mapping process is complete without this step.
+No customer journey mapping process is complete without this step.

 You must define and watch out for the following key customer milestones: